annaweronica/agile-frameworks/README.md

 1. As a user I want to get to know what is the website about to define is the content relevant for me
 2. As a user I want to be able to easily navigate across the website
-3. As a user I want to be able to pay for selected service
+3. As a user I want to be able to contact the owner of the website
-4. As a user I want to be able to contact the owner of the website 5.
+4. As a user I want to be able to click on the button to get to know the offer

 ## Registration

-1. As a new user I want to register to discover more content
+1. As a new user I want to register to discover more content so I can purchase package
 2. As a user I want to get confirmation about being registrated

 ## Login